 Several districts, like Five Points and the Vista, contain a number of dining options.
 Many restaurants like the Blue Marlin and Maurice's specialize in local cuisine featuring seafood and barbecue, and the Bull Market restaurant serves Southern food and Greek fusion.
 Several other restaurants serve international fare like Indian, Italian and Korean food.

-Hot Tips: Try to stay near where you plan to dine on home football game days (Saturdays and the occasional Thursday during the season).
+Caution: Try to stay near where you plan to dine on home football game days (Saturdays and the occasional Thursday during the season).
 Traffic can get gnarly.

 Expect plenty of options for nightlife in this college town.
 The city contains a number of theaters, including the Workshop Theater of South Carolina and the Columbia Marionette Theatre.
 A number of bars, taverns, and sports bars are located throughout the city.
 Five Points caters to a younger crowd, while the Vista caters to a more mature clientele.

-Hot Tips: Five Points tends to draw a late night crowd primarily consisting of college students and gets quite busy on Thursdays.
+Caution: Five Points tends to draw a late night crowd primarily consisting of college students and gets quite busy on Thursdays.

 The Five Points Area of Columbia contains a number of local boutiques and unique shops carrying everything from clothes to books and music.
 Several malls, such as the Dutch Square Mall, Richland Mall, the Columbiana Centre and the Columbia Place Mall house stores like Sears, Burlington Coat Factory and Macy's.
 The State Farmers' Market, one of the best in the nation, is also located in the city and houses over 500 stalls.

-Hot Tips: The Farmers' Market is not open on Sunday.
+Caution: The Farmers' Market is not open on Sunday.

-Hot Tips: The Village at Sandhill offers plenty of high-end and unique shops in a gorgeous outdoor setting.
+Take It or Leave It: The Village at Sandhill offers plenty of high-end and unique shops in a gorgeous outdoor setting.
 You could easily spend the day there.